Jamnitzer/Metal_VertexStreaming/README.md

 ***

-This code tells the shader to look for vertex data.
+This code tells the shader where to receive the vertex data.

 ***
     //--------------------------------------------------------------------------
     func renderTriangle(renderEncoder:MTLRenderCommandEncoder, view:TView, name:String)
     {
         //------------------------------------------------------------
-        // the current vertexBuffer is offset per renderFrame [0, 1, 2]
+        // the current vertexBuffer is offset per renderFrameCycle [0, 1, 2]
         //------------------------------------------------------------
        renderEncoder.setVertexBuffer(
             vertexBuffer!,